Lessons from Environmentalist Jeff Corwin

 They are everywhere and I just don’t, I struggle, to determine how we manage that 100 million tons we throw into our oceans every single year.

-One plastic bag, I wrote a book with a graphic artist called, “I’m not a plastic bag!” following the life of a plastic bag.
+I wrote a book with a graphic artist called, “I’m not a plastic bag!” following the life of a plastic bag.
 One plastic bag killed 5 sea turtles.
 We don’t realize that.
 It will take 5 moments of being crunched up, swallowed, crunched up swallowed, before it is no longer has the integrity to cut off blockages in the sea turtle.
 That is the biggest challenge.

 Also I think the other big challenge we face is that historically we have been pioneers as a nation for conservation.
 For the first time in the history of our nation, not at the civic level and not at the private level, or at an institutional level, but at the national political level we are no longer the leader of the planet.
 We are in the back seat.